The Irish Wolfhound is an ancient breed that originated in Ireland, where he served as both a war and hunting dog.

 - The Irish Wolfhound used to be simply known as Cu, a Gaelic word that probably meant hound, wolf dog, or war dog.

-- He was used as a war dog, his job being to pull men down from horses or chariots.
+- He was used as a war dog, his job is to pull men down from horses or chariots.

 Physical Traits of the Irish Wolfhound